HollosJ/astro-sanity-template/README.md

 ## Installation

-The project uses [npm workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces) to manage the two subrepositories.
+The project uses [npm workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces) to manage the two subrepositories, and [concurrently](https://www.npmjs.com/package/concurrently).
 At the root level, running the following command will install the dependencies for both subrepositories: `astro-app` and `sanity`.

 ```
 npm install